-All Grants Subject to Uniform Guidance Audits (UGA)
+NIH and DOE Grants Subject to Uniform Guidance Audits (UGA)

-If a grantee has annual expenditures that exceed \$750,000 on all of its federally funded awards, then it is subject to a UGA.
+If an NIH or DOE awardee has expenditures from grants that exceeds \$750,000, then it is subject to a UGA.

 The awardee is required to hire and pay for a CPA firm professionally qualified to conduct this type of audit, which encompasses both financial and compliance components.
-Some good news - the audit fee is an allowable cost.